Test and evaluate Fireblocks Non-Custodial WaaS with our Developer Sandbox:

 Here, you'll find the essential resources for implementing the Fireblocks NCW and integrating it into your projects.
 This documentation is structured to provide you with an in-depth understanding of the Fireblocks NCW architecture, components, and implementation.

 In this section, we describe the core concepts, capabilities, and structure of the Fireblocks NCW.
-You'll also gain a clear distinction between custodial wallets and non-custodial wallets.
+You'll also gain a clear distinction between self custody wallets and non-custodial wallets.
 Before you dive into the documentation, familiarize yourself with the glossary to make sure you have a solid grasp of the technical terminology.

 This section is where we explore the NCW architecture.
 Expect detailed descriptions and diagrams to help you learn the different components that make up the Fireblocks NCW.